What are 'Cookies'?

 - Delete all cookies when you close your browser.

 You should be aware that any preferences will be lost if you delete cookies.
 Ironically, this includes where you have opted out from cookies, as this requires an opt-out cookie to be set.
 Also, if you block cookies completely many websites will not work properly and some functionality on these websites will not work at all.
 We do not recommend turning cookies off when using our Digital Products and Services for these reasons.

-For instructions please visit the 'Help' sections for each of the major browsers so that you can find out more about how to manage your cookies.
+For instructions please visit your browsers 'Help', 'Options' or 'Settings' sections so that you can find out more about how to manage your cookies.